department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Your branch of service TSGLI office, or its higher appeal authority, will make the decision on your appeal based upon the information provided on this form and any supporting documentation you provide.
-They will then forward their decision to the Office of Servicemembers’ Group Life Insurance (OSGLI) for appropriate action.
+Your branch of service TSGLI office, or its higher appeal authority, will make the decision on your appeal.

+They'll decide your appeal based on the information you provide, including your TSGLI Appeal Request Form and any supporting evidence or documentation.
+Then, they'll send their decision to the Office of Servicemembers’ Group Life Insurance (OSGLI).

 </div>
 </div>